google/fonts/cc-by-sa/knowledge/modules/cjk/lessons/the_evolution_of_hangeul_type_design/content.md

 </figure>
 <figcaption>Gungseo font in Mac system, designed to express the Gung style back in the 16th century.</figcaption>

-Although Jeongho Choi defined the Korean serif style that is now, Kyungseo Park built the important structure of the Korean serif.
+Although Jeongho Choi defined the Korean serif style that we know now, Kyungseo Park built the important structure of the Korean serif.
 Jeongho Choi also designed a lot of Korean serif typefaces for type foundries in Japan, and his designs are still a huge inspiration for many type designers in Korea.

 <figure>